DewofyourYouth/dailyderja/content/blog/different-sound/index.md

 ---
 title: A Different Sound
 summary: A small thought about change, choice, and the paths we take when we want something different.
 series:
 - نسمة نغمة
 series_order: 2
 date: '2025-12-10T23:53:35+02:00'
 categories:
-  - Music
+- language-learning
-  - Reflection
+- music
 tags:
-  - shami
+- shami-arabic
 - vocabulary
 - levantine-arabic
 - music-discovery
-  - music
+- playlist-notes
 dialects:
 - shami
 postLang: ar
 ---